unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial13.md

 ---
 id: tutorial13
-title: Active Shape Model fitting
+title: Active Shape Model Fitting
 ---

 In this tutorial we show how we can perform active shape model fitting in Scalismo.